de-johannes/FirstDifference/docs/index.md

 ## Honesty

-- We do not claim to have found "the truth".
-- We present a derivation that is machine-checked.
+**What IS proven (Agda `--safe`):**
+- K₄ emerges from self-referential distinction
-- The α formula uses K₄ spectral invariants (λ³χ + deg² + correction).
+- The K₄ spectral formula produces 137.036...
-- The cosmic age N = 5 × 4¹⁰⁰ is now fully derived from K₄ (see § 22b'').
+- The structural formula produces N = 5 × 4¹⁰⁰
+- All computations are verified by the type-checker

+**What is HYPOTHESIS:**
+- That these mathematical objects ARE the physical constants
+- That K₄ structure IS the geometry of our universe
+- That the numerical agreements are not coincidental

+The mathematics is machine-verified.
+The physics interpretation requires experiment.
+We present the strongest possible mathematical evidence, but the identification with physics remains a testable claim.

 If you find an error, open an issue.
 We want to know.